untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 # EXTENDED STATUS

 Extended status calculation is introduced as a way to avoid multiple visits of subcomponents repositories.
-Every subcomponent repository is visitied only once, each visit gets all info needed for all calculations.
+Every subcomponent repository is visitied only once, each visit fetches all info needed for all calculations.

   - Coords
   - Status